arismelachroinos/lscript/README.txt

 ./uninstall.sh
 rmdir -r /root/lscript
 ---------------------How to update---------------------
-Check if there is new version
-Run the script
+Check if there is new version on https://github.com/arismelachroinos/lscript Run the script
 Type "update"
 Report if it works